2016 Silk Way Airlines Antonov An-12 crash: Investigation

 On 8 June 2016 the Interstate Aviation Committee (MAK) announced, that Afghanistan have delegated the accident investigation to the MAK, the MAK is now leading the investigation into the accident, Azerbaijan's Accident Investigation Commissions as well as specialists from Ukrainian aircraft manufacturer are participating in this investigation.

 On 16 November 2016 Russia's MAK released their preliminary report reporting that First Officer Abdullayev was pilot flying, and Captain Shaydanov was pilot monitoring.
-While taxiing out for departure the flight engineer reported the #3 engine (inboard right hand) was showing an of above the captain requested to be more attentive.
+While taxiing out for departure the flight engineer reported the #3 engine (inboard right hand) was showing a measured gas temperature (MGT, the gas temperature inside the turbine) of above the captain requested to be more attentive.
 The flaps were set to 15 degrees, CG as well as gross weight was within limits.
 While reading the takeoff checklist the propellers were locked, #1 and #4 propellers moved into their locked position, the #2 propeller reached the position about 17 seconds after the others, there was no evidence the #3 propeller ever locked.
 ATC reported the winds from 280 degrees at 14 knots gusting 26 knots and cleared the flight for takeoff.

 The final report was released by the Russian Interstate Aviation Committee in October 2022, stated that the probable cause was the crew decision to conduct the takeoff with engine #3 inoperative, the propeller of which was not feathered.
 In course of the takeoff run, engine #3 was kept in the Ground Idle mode, therefore the propeller was producing a negative thrust which was increasing as the speed was increasing, preventing the aircraft from reaching the liftoff speed.
 During the takeoff run, the crew took no measures to abort the takeoff, and this resulted in the aircraft runway overrun at a speed of 220 km/h, as well as in the aircraft destruction in the post-crash fire and in the deaths of people.